sidney-eliot/3d-artists-handbook/README.md

 # How to Read the Handbook Offline
-There are 2 options when it comes to offline viewing.
+There are 2 methods when it comes to offline viewing.
 The localhost method being the better experience but only working on Windows, Mac and Linux.

 ### Localhost Method
 You will need to install the [Node.js](https://nodejs.org/en/download) framework.
 It's available on Windows, Mac and Linux.